 The home loan that lets first-time buyers put as little as 3 percent down

-• SONYMA helps qualified renters buy units that are below the median sales price for NYC
+• SONYMA helps qualified renters buy units priced below the median for NYC

-• The loan allows a down payment of 3 percent for houses and condos and 5 percent for co-ops
+• The loan allows 3 percent down for houses and condos, 5 percent for co-ops

 Freelance journalist and editor Evelyn Battaglia